T1 Personal Tax Return

 Ready to Submit?

-At PEL, we are committed to providing secure and efficient ways to exchange tax documents.
+At PEL, we are committed to providing a secure and efficient way to exchange tax documents.
 Our client portal is the primary method for uploading tax information and receiving completed tax returns.
 This system ensures confidential and reliable file exchange and document storage.

-We encourage all clients to register on the PEL portal.
+We encourage all clients to register for the PEL portal.
 If you do not yet have access, please email us at t1info@pelcpa.ca, and we will set it up for you.

 Receiving Your Tax Return